EBI-Metagenomics/assembly_uploader/README.md

 #### Step 4: upload assemblies

-Once manifest files are generated, it is necessary to use ENA's [webin-cli](https://github.com/enasequence/webin-cli) resource to upload genomes.
+Once manifest files are generated, it is necessary to use ENA's [webin-cli](https://github.com/enasequence/webin-cli) resource to upload the metagenome assemblies.
+More information on ENA's webin-cli can be found [in the ENA docs](<https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html>).

-We recommend to use a pre-installed [**webin_cli_handler**](https://github.com/EBI-Metagenomics/mgnify-pipelines-toolkit/blob/dev/mgnify_pipelines_toolkit/ena/webin_cli_handler.py) script.
+We recommend using a pre-installed [**webin_cli_handler**](https://github.com/EBI-Metagenomics/mgnify-pipelines-toolkit/blob/dev/mgnify_pipelines_toolkit/ena/webin_cli_handler.py) script.

 > [!NOTE]
 >
-> First, validate your submission with `--mode validate`. \
+> First, validate your submission with the `--mode validate`. \
-> Second, upload to TEST server using `--test` (make sure you have submitted a study to TEST server on Step 2).
+> Second, upload to the ENA's TEST server using the `--test` flag (make sure you have submitted the study to the ENA's TEST server on Step 2).

 Run live execution: